Skip to Content

 • College Corps is a service opportunity for full-time students at Crafton Hills College and San Bernardino Valley College who want to change their community.

-• As a College Corps student volunteer, you'll work side by side with local leaders in the Inland Empire to tackle our community's most pressing challenges like K-12 education, food insecurity and environmental stewardship.
+• As a College Corps student volunteer, you'll work side by side with local leaders in the Inland Empire to tackle our community's most pressing challenges like K-12 education, food insecurity, digital & AI literacy, mental health & wellness and environmental stewardship.

 • Money for college and living expenses: Receive up to $10,000 for completing 450 hours of volunteering in one year.